fobnail/docs/docs/keys_and_certificates.md

 Fobnail Token doesn't have trusted network connection, so it can't access recent (i.e. one that happened after last firmware update) certificate revocation list at run time.
-Revocations can only by applied during flashing/update, which should be done by Platform Owner.
+Revocations can only be applied during flashing/update, which should be done by Platform Owner.
 During that process, attempt to use revoked certificates should result in failed provisioning.